-(SAVANNAH, Ga.)
-United Way of the Coastal Empire is excited to announce the graduates of…
+(SAVANNAH, GA.)
+United Way of the Coastal Empire is pleased to introduce Brianne Yontz as…

 SAVANNAH, GA (May 19, 2021) – United Way of the Coastal Empire had lots to celebrate in its 83rd Annual Meeting Luncheon.
 Outgoing Board Chair Larry Silbermann reflected on the great achievements the organization has accomplished in the last year through the generosity and resilience from more than 13,000 individuals, companies, and organizations.
 The organization also welcomed Jeff O’Connor of First Citizens Bank as new board chair and Cecilia Russo Turner of Cecilia Russo Marketing as new campaign chair.
 The Annual Meeting was held at the Westin Savannah Harbor Golf Resort and Spa with limited attendance.

 “Our United Way has faced many crises, but none more challenging nor as unpredictable as COVID-19 pandemic,” said Larry Silbermann, Vice President and General Manager of WTOC-TV.
 “Our response was immediate; and despite the challenges, we successfully raised more than $8 million and distributed $4 million in federal funds through financial assistance in partnership with City of Savannah and Chatham County.”